dev856/TodoStream/README.md

-# StreamTodo
+# TodoStream

+A fluid, Python-powered task manager built with Streamlit and SQLAlchemy.
-StreamTodo is a lightweight, interactive Todo application built with Streamlit’s Python-first web framework and SQLAlchemy’s Core API for persistence.
+TodoStream is a lightweight, interactive Todo application built with Streamlit’s Python-first web framework and SQLAlchemy’s Core API for persistence.
 It lets you create, read, update, and delete tasks—all in a clean, easy-to-use interface with SQL database backing.

 ---